What does a right of first refusal generally mean?

 The Civil Code also seeks to address situations that have occurred so far where the owner of the land and the owner of the building on it are two different persons.
 The previous Civil Code allowed for such a regime, which gave rise to many uncertainties and legal disputes, for example in access to the property, use of the land around the house, etc.

 The new Civil Code therefore introduced the principle of “superficies solo cedit”, i.e. the surface gives way to the land.
 This means in practice that buildings are not a separate thing.
 This therefore applies to land and buildings where the owner of the building and the land is the same person.
 However, where historically the situation described above has arisen where there are two persons, a further provision comes in to help resolve this unclear situation.
-It provides that the owner of land on which there is a building which is not historically part of the land and has another owner has a right of first refusal in respect of that building.
-The reverse is also true.
-The owner of such a building then has a pre-emption right to the land.
+According to the Civil Code, the owner of the land on which a building that is not part of the land and has another owner has a legal right of pre-emption over the building.
+The same applies in reverse – the owner of the building has a pre-emption right to the land on which the building is located.

 The above provision of the Civil Code is aimed at eliminating these confusing situations and at integrating ownership by one person where it makes sense.